raspberrypilearning/test-detectives/en/step_6.md

 Here is some code containing two bugs.

-+ Copy and saeve the two sections of code separately, with the file names given and in the same folder.
++ Copy and save the two sections of code separately, with the file names given and in the same folder.

 + Add two `assert` statements to the `bugged_card_test.py` file which should pass, but don't, because of the two bugs.
+Add them where it says `ASSERT`.

 + Find and fix the bugs!